 Le Pommier: Two doors down from Chez Paulette is the elegant Le Pommier, where Norman fare is given a modern twist.
 Whether you choose a set menu or go à la carte, Chez Paulette’s cuisine, with its fresh, locally sourced ingredients, is sure to delight your taste buds.
 40 rue des cuisiniers, 14400 Bayeux. www.restaurantlepommier.com/en

 Au P’tit Bistrot: This cosy spot opposite the cathedral is very popular with tourists and locals alike thanks to its central location and delicious cuisine!
 With a new menu every six weeks and a great selection of wines, it’s easy to see why its regulars keep coming back.
 31 rue Larcher, 14400 Bayeux. www.facebook.com/auptitbistrot

 Tempted to conquer Bayeux this festive season?
 William’s Cathedral begins on Saturday 2 December 2017 and will run on Fridays and Saturdays until Saturday 6 January 2018 (plus Tuesday and Thursday evenings between 26 December 2017 and 4 January 2018).
 Shows are at 6pm, 6:30pm, 7pm, 7:30pm and 8pm, and entry is free.
 For more information, visit the Bayeux Tourist Office website.

-Visit Normandy Tourist Board’s How to Get to Normandy webpage for tips on the best ways to get to Bayeux, or check out our Food and Drink webpage for more information on all of the culinary delights in the region!
+Visit Normandy Tourist Board’s How to get to Normandy webpage for tips on the best ways to get to Bayeux, or check out our Food and markets webpage for more information on all of the culinary delights in the region!